mollie/commercetools/docs/createShipment.md

 |                                  | `request: {<CT transaction custom field in string format, transactionId>`  |
 |                                  | `response: <mollieShipmentId, lineIds>`                                    |

-\* Actions will always use first transaction
+\* Actions will always use first `Success` `Authorization` transaction.
+There should only be one per payment.